pavanvarma5758/k8sproject/README.md

 The deploy.yaml file defines the NGINX deployment.

-Apply the deployment with this command
+Apply the deployment:

-kubectl apply -f deploy.yaml
+`kubectl apply -f deploy.yaml`

 Verify the deployment with the command

-kubectl get pods
+`kubectl get pods`

 This should show three pods running the NGINX image.